Wednesday Wicker Wisdom-Antique Wicker Eras

 In 1917 the mechanized Lloyd Loom was invented, producing woven paper fibre “sheets” or “fabric” and took the industry by storm.

-Not only did this machine lessen the cost of the hand-woven wicker for the customer, but made massive amounts of easily affordable wicker available to the public.
+Not only did this machine lessen the cost of the hand-woven wicker for the customer, but it also made massive amounts of easily affordable wicker available to the public.

 Lloyd Loom wicker baby cart